← Back to blog

 Importing from China into the UK: Duty Rates, Anti-Dumping Charges and What to Expect

-China is the UK's largest single source of imports by value.
-From clothing and electronics to furniture and machinery, a huge proportion of what UK businesses buy from overseas starts its journey in a Chinese factory.
-If you import from China, understanding the duty rates, the anti-dumping landscape, and how UK import duty is calculated will save you money and prevent costly surprises.
+China is the UK's second-largest source of goods imports by value — Germany edged ahead in 2025 at 11.8% of the total, with China just behind on 11.1%.
+From clothing and electronics to furniture and machinery, a huge proportion of what UK businesses buy from overseas still starts its journey in a Chinese factory.
+If you import from China, you need to understand the duty rates, the anti-dumping landscape, and how UK import duty is calculated — get the anti-dumping position wrong and your duty bill can double after the goods have already shipped.

 Standard UKGT Rates for Common Chinese Imports